RutexOrg/DiscordFileStorage/README.md

 - Upload files.
 - Download files.
 - Delete files.
+- Modify - but be aware - each time you modify a file, the whole file being uploaded again.
+So it good only for small or static files.

 You ```cant create or manage folders```, since they arent supported (yet).